Infostrux-Solutions/terraform-snowflake-user/README.md

 This module exposes all of the available configuration for a Snowflake user and passes them to the Snowflake provider resource.
 You can also supply functional roles to assign to the user during creation.

+The resulting deployment will create Snowflake users (and optionally assign grants to them).

 ## Usage

 ```hcl